dfinnis/Rubik/README.md

 Thankfully, running ```go get -d ./...``` should take care of all dependencies for you.

-robotgo -> to type the solution into the visualizer website.
+robotgo -> to type moves into the visualizer website.

 ## References